Each-Way Betting Guide: How Many Places Are There in Horse Racing?

 Each-way betting can also make sense from a mathematical perspective.
 Bookies are wary of ‘bad each-way’ races, in which the odds on the place book give punters a mathematical edge.
 But there are other methods by which punters can put the odds in their favour.

 Each-way multiples, on horses who are all likely to make the places, can be one of the best ways to bet on horse racing, although it is the sort of practice that may in time attract the attention of bookmakers.

 Each-way multiples can become complicated, with varying place terms and three potential outcomes (win, place, lose).
 They are particularly useful for each-way bet calculators, which are widely available online.

 Special Place Terms

 Mathematical considerations also come in on special place terms, i.e. those outside the table above.
 Going back to the example of a big handicap like the Grand National, firms will often offer five, six or seven places on the race.

 Of course, at ¼ odds these bets make sense.
-But what if a bookie offers ? first five, while others are going ¼ first four?
+But what if a bookie offers the first five, while others are going ¼ first four?